Ebix Will Walk From Yatra, If Shareholders' Interests Prevail

 But all is not lost.
 Read on, for a few easy steps to unlock an instant three-bagger.

-1. Greater Oversight over the CEO
+1. Greater oversight over the CEO

 I still believe in the CEO's competence and vision to lead Ebix and build a profitable EbixCash.